oarnosa/chatter/README.md

 ### To-do list

+- Implement mobile support.
 - Implement list view for all active chatrooms
 - Add ability to privately message other users
-- Add users to a friends list
+- Add a friends list
-- Check whether a user is onlne

 ## Status